 Lastly, leaving your balance within the plan would keep the account invested in the market where you can lean on a long-term investment return on your money that will hopefully outpace inflation.

 Cons: Although you will stay invested by leaving your 401(k) as is, if you do not roll over into an IRA, you will be limiting your investment options to those available within the plan.
 Similarly, you may not get the same freedom when it comes to distributions.
 This may differ on a plan-by-plan basis, but some plans do not allow for scheduled or partial distributions, regardless of age or termination of employment.
 Many people also overlook the difference in Required Minimum Distributions (RMDs) between Roth 401(k) and Roth IRA accounts.
-If you have a Roth balance in your 401(k), you can expect RMDs to start at age 72.
-In contrast, if you decided to roll over your 401(k) into an IRA, you would not have this same requirement.
+While RMDs must start in a Roth 401(k) for retired participants at age 72, Roth IRAs have no such RMD requirement.
+If you have a Roth balance in your 401(k), you may benefit rolling that balance to a Roth IRA when you retire.

 Things to consider: Before making any decisions, compare and contrast your options.
 Specifically, look at the level of service you are currently provided within the plan versus the level of service you can expect if you were to exit the plan.
 Additionally, comparing the fees between rolling over your balance into an IRA and the expenses currently paid to stay in the plan is important.